shariqfarhan/Explore/Assignment_6/README.md

 # Training Logs

-Unable to train in Colab for more than 12 epochs.
-If we can train for few more, we can hit the target of 85% in less than 200K params.
+The below training logs shows the model achieves 85% accuracy in less than 50 epochs.

 ```
 EPOCH: 0